barkhordarmichael/pin-point/readme.txt

-This just a basic shopping cart chekout
+#This just a basic shopping cart checkout
-I have used this to experiment with css styles and mobile responsiveness
+##I have used this to experiment with css styles and mobile responsiveness